morrownr/8814au/README.md

 ```
 ```
     Options for Arch or Manjaro

-    1) using pacman
+    1) if using pacman

     $ sudo pacman -S --noconfirm linux-headers dkms git
 ```
-Note regarding Arch and Manjaro: if you are asked to choose a provider, make sure to choose the one that corresponds to your version of the linux kernel (for example, ```linux510-headers``` for Linux kernel version 5.10) if you install the incorrect version, you'll have to uninstall it and reinstall the correct version.
+Note: If you are asked to choose a provider, make sure to choose the one that corresponds to your version of the linux kernel (for example, ```linux510-headers``` for Linux kernel version 5.10) if you install the incorrect version, you'll have to uninstall it and reinstall the correct version.
 ```
-    2) using AUR helper like paru or yay
+    2) if using an AUR helper like paru or yay

     $ paru -S rtl8814au-dkms-git
 ```
-Note: Make sure to uninstall any existing driver installs run from other install methods.
-If the install fails and its cause is related to AUR's BUILDPKG script, please address the issue first to the package maintainer over at https://aur.archlinux.org/packages/rtl8814au-dkms-git/.
+Note: Make sure to uninstall any existing driver installations from other installation method.
+If the installation fails and its cause is related to AUR's BUILDPKG script, please address the issue first to the package maintainer at https://aur.archlinux.org/packages/rtl8814au-dkms-git/.

 ```
     Option for Fedora